AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-integrations/basecamp-classic/integrate-workfront-proof-basecamp-classic.md

 For information on configuring Basecamp, see [Integrate Workfront Proof with Basecamp](../../../workfront-proof/wp-integrations/basecamp/integrate-workfront-proof-with-basecamp.md).

-## Enabling the Basecamp Integration with Workfront Proof
+## Enabling the Basecamp Integration with Workfront Proof {#enabling-the-basecamp-integration-with-workfront-proof}

 As a [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) or [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md), you can set up Basecamp integration for the whole account in your [Account settings](https://support.workfront.com/hc/en-us/sections/115000912147-Account-settings).